ptheywood/FLAMEGPU2-wheelhouse/readme.md

 # FLAME GPU 2 Wheelhouse

-Repository for generating and hosting a python wheelhouse, for non pypi compliant wheels, for simpler installation of pyflamegpu
+Repository for generating and hosting a python wheelhouse, for non pypi compliant wheels, for simpler installation of `pyflamegpu`.

 `main` contains:

 + `scripts/get_release_json.py` - uses `gh` to query the `FLAMEGPU/FLAMEGPU2` repository for releases and their assets, storing to JSON on disk
-+ `scripts/build_wheelhouse.sh` - Generate a html file compliant with `pip install`'s `-f, --find-links <url>` option from the previously stored JSON
++ `scripts/build_wheelhouse.py` - Generate a html file compliant with `pip install`'s `-f, --find-links <url>` option from the previously stored JSON

     ```text
     -f, --find-links <url>      If a URL or path to an html file,